jacksonjw12/mbannister.github.io/_teaching/62-s16/Assignment09/Assignment09.md

 This is an exploration of concurrency, so you'll need to use multiple threads in your solution.
 Furthermore, this is an exploration of shared-state concurrency, so you'll also need to have shared objects.
 I'm requiring the following basic design for your simulator:

 - The main thread, when the simulator starts, should read the input file, then create and start one thread for each program that needs to be executed.
 It's fine to store the contents of the program in an `ArrayList<String>` and parse it as you execute it.
 (You can use a more complex solution, such as the [Command pattern](https://en.wikipedia.org/wiki/Command_pattern), if you prefer.)
-- Start the threads one after another, but don't start any of them until after you've read all of the programs.
+- Start the threads one after another (use a for-loop), but don't start any of them until after you've read all of the programs.
 - Files and the printer should be represented as shared objects.
 Note that you don't have to do anything special in Java to share objects; objects are shared by default, as all threads share the same heap.
 But you do need to ensure that all threads are accessing the same object for each file and the same object for the printer.
-- Use an ArrayList of Bailey Associations to store the mapping between filenames and file objects.
-If you are feeling adventurous, use a [HashMap](http://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html) to store the mapping between filenames and file objects.
+- Use a [HashMap](http://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html) to store the mapping between filenames and file objects, i.e., it is acting as your file system.
+If you have never used a `HashMap` before, read the JavaDocs and bring questions to class, office hours or mentor hours.
 - Java synchronization and coordination primitives such as the `synchronized` keyword, `wait()`, and `notify()` should be used to coordinate activities between programs.
 You can use whichever combination of these primitives you think is appropriate to ensure that the simulation's threading-related guarantees are met.
 Be sure you're not just "sprinkling" the `synchronized` keyword throughout your program; use it when it's the right thing to use and avoid it when it's not.
 - The current version of Java provides a library of useful concurrency-related classes (e.g., the `java.util.concurrent` library), but these classes are __strictly off-limits__ here; stick to the primitive operations like `synchronized`, `wait()`, and `notify()`.

-## Deliverables
+## General rules and regulations

+You may work with a partner for this assignment.
+Follow the naming convention we have used in lab when working with partners when submitting your assignment and remember the JSON file.
+You will be submitting your assignment in two parts: first a design, and second the completed project with a short write-up explaining how you implemented the project.
+Details about the write up will be posted shortly.
+For now work on the design and coding.

+For the design you will be submitting incomplete implementations of the classes you will use in your assignment.
+The classes will need to include a description of their purpose, any classes they inherit from, decelerations for all public methods and JavaDocs for all public methods.

+The Java library has many useful classes in it, and your classes may inherit from these classes.
+This can save you from writing a lot of code!
+Additionally, eclipse can auto-generate a lot of code for you!
+Look under the source menu.
+In this project I would like to encourage you to use both of these facilities.

 You will submit your exported Eclipse project using the the usual method with the usual naming convention.
 Remember to include a JSON file for your project.
+For the design prefix your directory with `_design`.

+## Rubric

+Coming soon.
+Ask me if you have any questions.

 ## Acknowledgements